Chat to us online now

 Family Lives recognises that workplace bullying is undoubtedly going to impact on family life.
 It would be very hard for anyone not to bring troubles home from work, but the pressure that a situation at work can put on relationships can make family life extremely turbulent.

-Perhaps the victim doesn’t feel able to share what is going on at work because money is tight and they should feel thankful to have a job.
+Perhaps the victim doesn’t feel able to share what is going on at work because money is tight and you might struggle to manage your finances and they should feel thankful to have a job.
 There might be additional worries such as young children that take priority.
 They may not want to worry a partner, but if you are in a close relationship it is inevitable that the other partner will pick up on the change in personality.

 From the victim’s point of view they might feel that there is no release from the pressure.
 For someone who suffers harassment at work and who then returns home to an unsympathetic partner there is no let up, and sadly this can be the true reality of workplace bullying.
 There has to be a release for the pent up emotions that workplace bullying can cause.
 We hope that families will seek some much needed support which will in turn help to keep families together so they can find a way to support each other through this difficult time.

 In some situations workplace bullying can increase the likelihood of abusive and aggressive behaviour at home, and can cause extraordinary pressure.
+Just coping with the ups and downs of family life can be difficult.
 It might drive the calmest of people to behave in a totally unrecognisable way.
 Until you have experienced it you cannot begin to imagine the enormous burden the victim carries on their shoulders.
 Taking it out on their nearest and dearest can become common place as it is always easier to hurt those that love and care for us the most.
 Tempers can fray at the drop of a hat, and a once placid and chilled out partner turns into someone you hardly recognise.

-Of course, not all victims resort to violence at home, but it will still take its toll on a relationship.
+Of course, not all victims resort to violence at home, but bullying at work it will still take its toll on a relationship.
 Even the most patient of partners might fail to recognise the extent of the bullying.
-This in turn can have a physical impact on both partners and could affect their sleeping patterns, or increase anxiety and depression
+This in turn can have a physical impact on both partners and could affect their sleeping patterns, or increase anxiety and depression.